crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your shipping address on checkout.

 == Changelog ==

+= 1.5.5 =
+* Fix changing country if the field is set to Read Only.
+Do not change any fields that are set to Read Only.

 = 1.5.4 =
 * Fix missing close div in address book form.
 Thanks [ThomasK0lasa](https://github.com/ThomasK0lasa) - [#54](https://github.com/hallme/woo-address-book/pull/54)